ferreum/mpv-skipsilence/README.md

 For detailed usage check the comments in the [script](skipsilence.lua).

+## Recommendations

+### Temporarily disable display sync

+When using `video-sync=display-*`, speed changes tend to cause increased video lag.
+Because display sync is less useful while speed keeps changing, it's recommended to use `video-sync=audio` (the default) while this script is active.
+This results in smoother video playback during speed transitions.

+The following profile can be used to automatically switch to `video-sync=audio` when skipsilence is enabled and restore it when disabled (requires mpv 0.36 or above for user-data):

+    [auto-skipsilence-videosync]
+    profile-cond=get("user-data/skipsilence/enabled")
+    profile-restore=copy-equal
+    video-sync=audio

-## Profiles
+### Profiles

-Mpv's named profiles can be used to switch between different presets.
+Mpv's profiles can be used to switch between different presets.
 Create profiles in `mpv.conf` and apply them with the `apply-profile` command.

     [skipsilence-default]
     script-opts-append=skipsilence-ramp_constant=1.5